EricArthur/Data-Analytics-Portfolio/README.md

 # Data Science Portfolio

 This is a space for all of the projects I have worked and will continually work one.
 As someone with an intense curiosty for all things data, this portfolio is constantly getting updated as I find new and interesting data to explore.
-Click on the
+Click on the projects to see full analyses and code

 ## Projects: